hfoley2013/reading-notes/301/intro-to-react.md

 ### What is Props and How to Use in React

 * **What is “props” short for?**
+  * Properties
 * **How are props used in React?**
+  * They are used to pass properties from parent components to child components, which allows you to make your code more dynamic
 * **What is the flow of props?**
+  * Unidirectional (one-way), from parent to child

 ## Notes